Why Visit a Developmental Optometrist?

 If left untreated, these symptoms can deteriorate over time.
 As the child grows and develops, academic studies become more challenging, requiring more focus and concentration.
 This renders it even more critical to assess and treat any issues with the visual skills as soon as possible.

 We Can Help Your Child Have Great Vision

 Children who struggle with basic eye functioning can tire easily in class, which can be incorrectly diagnosed as ADHD.
 They tend to also fall behind in their work and don’t perform to their abilities in reading and writing tasks.

 If any of this sounds like your child, contact Clayton Heights Optometry Vision Therapy Center and make an appointment with Dr. Mona Sandhu and Dr. Gerald Choi today.
-The doctor can run tests to identify delays in childhood visual development that may have been missed by other practitioners.Our practice serves patients from Surrey, Cloverdale, Langley, and Maple Ridge, BC and surrounding communities.
+The optometrist can run tests to identify delays in childhood visual development that may have been missed by other practitioners.Our practice serves patients from Surrey, Cloverdale, Langley, and Maple Ridge, BC and surrounding communities.